Founder of GoodBed, Leading Mattress Expert

 The cover of the Nest mattress is made of organic cotton and wool.

-The latex is 100% natural Dunlop latex certified by OKEO-TEX, which means it meets manufacturing standards that ensure minimal off-gassing.
+The latex used in the Owl has recently changed to Talalay latex certified by OKEO-TEX, which means it meets manufacturing standards that ensure minimal off-gassing.
 It's worth noting that the latex is not organic (if it were, that would mean the rubber trees were raised organically without chemical treatments or pesticides), but you can opt for an organic version of this mattress at extra cost.

-Lastly, the support layer of pocketed coils are steel, which does not off-gas, and in the end can be potentially recycled.
+Lastly, the support layer of pocket springs are steel, which does not off-gas, and in the end can be potentially recycled.

 There's a small amount of synthetic foam in the bed -- about 3 total inches -- used mainly at the base of the mattress and quilted into the top cover.
 When we unpacked the bed and gave it an informal "sniff" test, we noted very little odor - far less than the average 'new mattress smell.'